nightly/lts/README.md

 ## Adding custom types
 To use this library with custom data types for states and transitions, the following should be done:
+- Provide template specialization for `std::hash<CustomType>`, or specify another hash function in the 3rd optional parameter of the LTS template list
 - For state parsing from strings, add a template specialization for `ParseStateString`.
 - For transition parsing from strings, add a template specialization for `ParseTransitionString`.
 - For outputting states and transitions, simply uses std::ostream& for console and std::ofstream& for files (GraphViz) for the data type.

 ## Build instructions
 ### Requirements